Arica Carter: Early life

-College
+College career

-Carter, known as "AC", then played four years at the University of Louisville while studying for a degree in psychology before being drafted in the third round to the WNBA and from there to basketball clubs outside of her native USA.Carter played four seasons of college basketball at the University of Louisville in Louisville, Kentucky for the Cardinals.
-Carter was a three-year starter for the Cardinals.
+Carter, known as "AC", played four years, including three as a starter, at Louisville for the Cardinals while studying for a degree in psychology.
 She did not start in her freshman year, but played in 34 games and had a season that she later described as "a little rough" shooting zero for 15 from three point range.
 Her coach said that in that season she "couldn't hit the broad side of a barn."
-She commented that her response to the first season was to spend more and more time practising shooting in the gym and that resulted in shooting percentages of nearly forty percent at 3-point range and thirty minutes per game in later years.
+She commented that her response to the first season was to spend more time practicing shooting in the gym and that resulted in shooting percentages of nearly 40 percent at 3-point range and 30 minutes per game in later years.
 Carter did not play in the 2016–17 season due to a hernia, and took a medical redshirt that year, allowing her to be eligible for both the 2017–18 and 2018–19 seasons.
 During this season, Carter and the Cardinals would win the ACC Tournament.
 Carter also participated in three NCAA Tournaments during her time at Louisville.